LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 1. Click Create but do not fill out the next form.
 That is for submitting to the app store and you will not be doing that.

-You are done with this activity and can close the browser tab.
-It's time to head back to your GitHub account and [Create Certificates](#create-certificates)
+You are done with this activity.
+You can close the browser tab, but before you do, note the TestFlight tab at the top of the page.
+You'll be using that tab after you complete the next two actions.

 ## Create Certificates